nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##

+* Version 4.1.0 *(requires Python 3.8 or higher)*
+    * Adding a new class to manipulate directly the .asc files.
+    * Modifying all the other classes in order to use the new class.
+    * Adding classes to perform Montecarlo and worst case analysis.
+    * Removing the deprecated LTSpice_RawRead.py, LTSpice_RawWrite.py and LTSpiceBatch.py files and respective classes.

 * Version 4.0.6\
-  Fixing issue with the write_netlist() function when receiving a string instead of a pathlib.Path object.\
+    * Fixing issue with the write_netlist() function when receiving a string instead of a pathlib.Path object.
-  Changing the regular expression for the resistor in order to accept the R= prefix on the values.
+    * Changing the regular expression for the resistor in order to accept the R= prefix on the values.

 * Version 4.0.5\
-  Accepting fixes from aanas-sayed@GitHub that fixes issues with running the LTSpice in Linux.
+    * Accepting fixes from aanas-sayed@GitHub that fixes issues with running the LTSpice in Linux.

 * Version 4.0.4\
-  Improved usage of the logging library.
-(Thanks TSprech@GitHub)\
+    * Improved usage of the logging library.
+(Thanks TSprech@GitHub)
-  Included RunTask number in the log messages.\ Included milliseconds in the time elapsed calculation.
+    * Included RunTask number in the log messages.
+    * Included milliseconds in the time elapsed calculation.

 * Version 4.0.3\
-  Fixing issue in elapsed time calculation.\
-  Fixing issue with the import of LTSpiceLogReader from LTSteps.py

-* Version 4.0.2\
-  Changing list of Library dependencies.

-* Version 4.0.1\
-  Bug fix on CLI for the Histogram.py and LTSteps.py

-* Version 4.0.0\
-  Separating the SimCommander into two separate classes, one for the spice netlist editing (SpiceEditor) and another for the simulation execution (SimRunner).\
-  Implementing simulation server to allow for remote simulation execution and the respective client.\
-  Supporting Wiggler element in the new LTSpiceXVII.\
-  Renaming all files into lowercase.\
-  Creating Error classes for better error handling.\
-  Adding support for other simulators (ex: ngspice) where the simulator is defined by a class.
-This support class needs to be a subclass of the abstract class Simulator.\
-  Enormous improvement in the documentation of the code.

-* Version 3.0\
-  Eliminating the LTSpice prefixes from files and classes.\
-  Adopting the lowercase convention for filenames.

-* Version 2.3.1\
-  Bug fix on the parameter replacement

-* Version 2.3\
-  Supporting the creation of RAW Noise Analysis\
-  Bug Fixes (See GitHub Log)

-* Version 2.2\
-  Making numpy as an requirement and eliminating all code that avoided the use of numpy\
-  Using new packaging tool\
-  Fixes on the LTSpice_RawWrite\
-  Fixes in the handling of stepped operating point simulations

-* Version 2.1\
-  Adopting minimum python version 3.7\
-  Starting to use unit tests to validate all modules and improving testbenches\
-  Compatibility with NGSpice\
-  Avoiding the use of setup.py as per PEP517 and PEP518\
-  Bug Fixes (See GitHub log for more information)\
-  Improvements on the management of stepped data in the LTSpice_RawRead.py

-* Version 2.0.2\
-  Improvements on Encoding detection

-* Version 2.0\
-  International Support using the correct encoding when loading log files.\
-  Code Optimizations on the LTSpice_RawReader that allow faster data loading.\
-  Improving the functionality on the LTSpice_RawWriter.py\
-  Adding support to editing components inside subcircuits (.subckt)\
-  Supporting resistors with Model Definitions\
-  Fixing problem with LTSpiceLogReader that would return messed up data\
-  Fixing problem with replacing the file extension in certain names\
-  Correcting problem with deprecations on the numpy functions used by the Histogram.py\
-  Adding back the README.md that somehow was deleted

-* Version 1.9\
-  Adding support for µ character in the SpiceEditor.\
-  Adding get_component_floatvalue() method in the netlist manipulating class that handles the conversion of numeric fields into a float.
+    * Fixing issue in elapsed time calculation.
+    * Fixing issue with the import of LTSpiceLogReader from LTSteps.py

+* Version 4.0.2
+    * Changing list of Library dependencies.

+* Version 4.0.1
+    * Bug fix on CLI for the Histogram.py and LTSteps.py

+* Version 4.0.0
+    * Separating the SimCommander into two separate classes, one for the spice netlist editing (SpiceEditor) and another for the simulation execution (SimRunner).
+    * Implementing simulation server to allow for remote simulation execution and the respective client.
+    * Supporting Wiggler element in the new LTSpiceXVII.
+    * Renaming all files into lowercase.
+    * Creating Error classes for better error handling.
+    * Adding support for other simulators (ex: ngspice) where the simulator is defined by a class.
+This support class needs to be a subclass of the abstract class Simulator.
+    * Enormous improvement in the documentation of the code.

+* Version 3.0
+    * Eliminating the LTSpice prefixes from files and classes.
+    * Adopting the lowercase convention for filenames.

+* Version 2.3.1
+    * Bug fix on the parameter replacement.

+* Version 2.3
+    * Supporting the creation of RAW Noise Analysis
+    * Bug Fixes (See GitHub Log)

+* Version 2.2
+    * Making numpy as an requirement and eliminating all code that avoided the use of numpy
+    * Using new packaging tool
+    * Fixes on the LTSpice_RawWrite
+    * Fixes in the handling of stepped operating point simulations

+* Version 2.1
+    * Adopting minimum python version 3.7
+    * Starting to use unit tests to validate all modules and improving testbenches
+    * Compatibility with NGSpice
+    * Avoiding the use of setup.py as per PEP517 and PEP518
+    * Bug Fixes (See GitHub log for more information)
+    * Improvements on the management of stepped data in the LTSpice_RawRead.py

+* Version 2.0.2
+    * Improvements on Encoding detection

+* Version 2.0
+    * International Support using the correct encoding when loading log files.
+    * Code Optimizations on the LTSpice_RawReader that allow faster data loading.
+    * Improving the functionality on the LTSpice_RawWriter.py
+    * Adding support to editing components inside subcircuits (.subckt)
+    * Supporting resistors with Model Definitions
+    * Fixing problem with LTSpiceLogReader that would return messed up data
+    * Fixing problem with replacing the file extension in certain names
+    * Correcting problem with deprecations on the numpy functions used by the Histogram.py
+    * Adding back the README.md that somehow was deleted

+* Version 1.9
+    * Adding support for µ character in the SpiceEditor.
+    * Adding get_component_floatvalue() method in the netlist manipulating class that handles the conversion of numeric fields into a float.
 This function takes into account the engineering qualifiers 'k' for kilos, 'm' or milis, 'u' or 'µ' for microns, 'n' for nanos, 'f' for femtos and 'Meg' for Megas.

-* Version 1.8\
+* Version 1.8
-  Uniforming License reference across files and improvements on the documentation\
+    * Uniforming License reference across files and improvements on the documentation
-  An enormous and wholehearted thanks to Logan Herrera (lpherr) <logan.herrera.github@gmail.com> for the improvements in the documentation.\
+    * An enormous and wholehearted thanks to Logan Herrera (lpherr) <logan.herrera.github@gmail.com> for the improvements in the documentation.
-  Bugfix on the add_LTspiceRunCmdLineSwitches() ; Supporting .param name value format\
+    * Bugfix on the add_LTspiceRunCmdLineSwitches() ; Supporting .param name value format
-  Allowing the LTSpiceRawRead to proceed when the log file can't be found or when there are problems reading it.
+    * Allowing the LTSpiceRawRead to proceed when the log file can't be found or when there are problems reading it.
-* Version 1.7\
+* Version 1.7
-  Running in Linux under wine is now possible
+    * Running in Linux under wine is now possible

-* Version 1.6\
+* Version 1.6
-  Adding LTSpice_RawWrite.
+    * Adding LTSpice_RawWrite.
 Adding documentation.

-* Version 1.5\
+* Version 1.5
-  Small fixes and improvements on the class usage.
+    * Small fixes and improvements on the class usage.
 No added features

-* Version 1.4 \
+* Version 1.4
-  Adding the LTSpice_SemiDevOpReader module\
+    * Adding the LTSpice_SemiDevOpReader module
-  Re-enabling the Histogram functions which where disabled by mistake.
+    * Re-enabling the Histogram functions which where disabled by mistake.

-* Version 1.3 \
+* Version 1.3
-  Bug fixes on the SpiceEditor Class
+    * Bug fixes on the SpiceEditor Class

-* Version 1.2 \
+* Version 1.2
-  README.md:
+    * README.md:
-  Adding link to readthedocs documentation\
+      Adding link to readthedocs documentation
-  All files:
+    * All files:
       Comprehensive documentation on how to use each module

-* Version 1.1\
+* Version 1.1
-  README.md:
+    * README.md:
-  Updated the description\
+      Updated the description
-  LTSpiceBatch.py:
+    * LTSpiceBatch.py:
-  Corrected the name of the returned raw file.\
+      Corrected the name of the returned raw file.
-  Added comments throughout the code and cleanup
+    * Added comments throughout the code and cleanup

-* Version 1.0\
+* Version 1.0
-  LTSpiceBatch.py:
+    * LTSpiceBatch.py:\
       Implemented an new approach (NOT BACKWARDS COMPATIBLE), that avoids the usage of the sim_settings.inc file.
-And allows to modify not only parameters, but also models and even the simulation commands.\
+      And allows to modify not only parameters, but also models and even the simulation commands.
-  LTSpice_RawRead.py:
+    * LTSpice_RawRead.py:\
-  Added the get_time_axis method to the RawRead class to avoid the problems with negative values on time axis, when 2nd order compression is enabled in LTSpice.\
+      Added the get_time_axis method to the RawRead class to avoid the problems with negative values on time axis, when 2nd order compression is enabled in LTSpice.
-  LTSteps.py:
+    * LTSteps.py:\
       Modified the LTSteps so it can also read measurements on log files without any steps done.

-* Version 0.6\
+* Version 0.6
-  Histogram.py now has an option to make the histogram directly from values stored in the clipboard
+  * Histogram.py now has an option to make the histogram directly from values stored in the clipboard

-* Version 0.5\
+* Version 0.5
-  The LTSpice_RawReader.py now uses the struc.unpack function for a faster execution
+  * The LTSpice_RawReader.py now uses the struc.unpack function for a faster execution

-* Version 0.4\
+* Version 0.4
-  Added LTSpiceBatch.py to the collection of tools
+  * Added LTSpiceBatch.py to the collection of tools

-* Version 0.3\
+* Version 0.3
-  A version of LTSteps that can be imported to use in a higher level script
+  * A version of LTSteps that can be imported to use in a higher level script

-* Version 0.2\
+* Version 0.2
-  Adding LTSteps.py and Histogram.py
+  * Adding LTSteps.py and Histogram.py

-* Version 0.1 \
+* Version 0.1
-  First commit to the bitbucket repository.
+  * First commit to the bitbucket repository.